hdigital/parlgov/content/post/2024-08-24-parlgov-web-new.md

 ---
-title: "New ParlGov page completed"
+title: "New ParlGov site completed"
 date: "2024-08-24"
 draft: false
 ---

-A new version of the ParlGov page is available at [parlgov.fly.dev](https://parlgov.fly.dev/).
+A new version of the ParlGov website is available at [parlgov.fly.dev](https://parlgov.fly.dev/).

-The page is a minimal reimplementation of the ParlGov legacy page — see [post 15/09/2021](/2021/09/15/static-parlgov-web-page/).
+The site is a minimal reimplementation of the ParlGov legacy site — see [post 15/09/2021](/2021/09/15/static-parlgov-web-page/).

 A [migration guide](https://hdigital.github.io/parlgov-web/migration/) provides